bpatch04/getting_and_cleaning_data_project/README.md

 ### Grouping and Summary

 We now group by the subjects and activity and take the mean/standard deviations of all of the other columns.
 Then we combine these two summary tables into one table and remove the duplicated subject/acivity columns.
+Then we pivot the features to be a single column with a value column.

 ```{r, echo=FALSE}
 syx_mean2 <- syx_mean %>% group_by(subject,activity) %>% summarize_all(funs(mean))